Connect with others who understand.

 HS lesions most often form near the sweat glands, such as the armpits, groin, and inner thighs.
 People who notice a smell coming from HS lesions often describe it as a strong foul odor.
 “I used to have the smell of blood or sweat that would make me want to dig a hole and stick my head in it,” wrote one myHSteam member.

-“It’s awful.
-It stops me in my tracks when I catch a whiff of myself.
-It’s a very real and pungent smell,” shared another member.
+“It’s awful,” another member said about their hidradenitis suppurativa odor.
+“It stops me in my tracks when I catch a whiff of myself.
+It’s a very real and pungent smell.”

-The smell coming from HS lesions may cause embarrassment and anxiety, negatively affecting a person’s quality of life.
+The smell coming from HS lesions may cause embarrassment and anxiety, negatively affecting your quality of life.
 People with HS may experience loneliness, depression, low self-esteem, and social isolation that can make forming personal relationships and participating in social activities difficult.
 What’s more, the stress caused by worrying about the odor can trigger HS breakouts.

 What Makes the HS Odor Worse?